José Mari (footballer, born 1987)

-José María Martín Bejarano-Serrano (born 6 December 1987), commonly known as José Mari, is a Spanish professional footballer who plays for Cádiz CF as a defensive midfielder.
+José María Martín Bejarano-Serrano (born 6 December 1987), commonly known as José Mari, is a Spanish retired professional footballer who played as a defensive midfielder.

-He spent most of his career in the lower leagues of his country, competing in La Liga with Zaragoza, Levante and Cádiz, and also played a season with the Colorado Rapids in the United States.
+He spent most of his career in the lower leagues of his country, competing in La Liga with Zaragoza, Levante and Cádiz while totalling 104 games and one goal, and also played a season with the Colorado Rapids in the United States.